tims-aptcore/sapient/asm_client/README.md

 2. If a new Hardware platform is required add a new directory into Hardware and realise the functions the Hardware.h in the new code.
 It is not intended that the software for an ASM will be able to run on multiple platforms.
 These hardware functions are intended for general initialisation.
 Hardware functions specific to as ASM should be put in the Sensor.
 For example the Serial functions used in AptCore_USound ASM.

 ## License
-This project is licensed under teh MIT Licesnse - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.